Above is a photograph of the largest Tholos Tomb in Messinia

 This is the entrance to the wonderfully restored Tholos Tomb.

 The ancient archaeological site of Peristeria is located about 8 kilometers to the northeast of Kyparissia, going towards Kalo Nero there is a signposted turning to the right.
+The site is close to the village of Myroand right alongside the southern shores of River Kyparissienta.
 It is a place of special interest and has been declared one of the primary centres of the First Mycenaean Civilization in Greece.

 On this archaeological site, there are four vaulted graves built into the hillside as well as the remains of a palace and residences.

-At the entrance to the largest tomb you will see some Minoan symbols, including the sacred symbol of the double axe.
+At the entrance to the largest tomb in Messinia you will see some Minoan symbols, including the sacred symbol of the double axe.

 Part of a wall surrounding the tombs.